Alamance Community College is proud to offer apprenticeships for youth and adults in several areas.

 Ready to get started?

-As part of the Duke Energy/Piedmont Natural Gas Community College Apprenticeship Grant, ACC will be offering a four-week pre-apprenticeship in June 2022.
-Our AID pre-apprenticeship prepares adults for careers in manufacturing and the trades by providing 4 weeks of free, hands-on and classroom instruction that will equip them with trade-specific skills and certifications.
+As part of the Duke Energy/Piedmont Natural Gas Community College Apprenticeship Grant, ACC will be offering an eight-week pre-apprenticeship from March 16 to May 11, 2023.
+The class will meet on Tuesday and Thursday nights from 6 pm to 8:50 pm.
+Pre-apprentices will meet an additional three nights for OSHA-10 certification (March 22, March 29, and April 5).
+Our AID pre-apprenticeship prepares adults for careers in manufacturing and the trades by providing 8 weeks of free, hands-on and classroom instruction that will equip them with trade-specific skills and certifications.
 If you are interested in finding the right career for you while earning credentials, this is the program for you.